Jack Zipes: Career

-Zipes began his academic career as an instructor of American literature at the University of Munich from 1966 to 1967.
+Zipes began his academic career as an instructor of American literature at LMU Munich from 1966 to 1967.
 He became an assistant professor at the New York University German Department in 1967, and later joined the University of Wisconsin–Milwaukee as an associate professor of German and comparative literature, staying there as full professor until 1986.
 From 1986 to 1989, he continued as a professor at the University of Florida Department of Germanic and Slavic Languages and Literatures before moving to the University of Minnesota, where he has been serving as a professor emeritus in the Department of German, Nordic, Slavic and Dutch since 2008.
-He was awarded honorary doctorates by the Anglia Ruskin University (2019), the University of Wisconsin–Milwaukee (2023), and the University of Winnipeg.
+He was awarded honorary doctorates by the Anglia Ruskin University (2019), the University of Wisconsin–Milwaukee (2023), and the University of Winnipeg (2017).

 Zipes assumed the position of the chair of the Department of German, Dutch, and Scandinavian from 1994 to 1998, later becoming the director of the Center for German and European Studies from 1998 to 2002 and has been the director of graduate studies since 1990.

-Zipes was the co-founder of the Neighborhood Bridges literacy program, a joint project of the University of Minneapolis and the Children's Theatre Company, in 1997 and directed it until 2008.
+Zipes was the co-founder of the Neighborhood Bridges literacy program, a joint project of the University of Minnesota and the Children's Theatre Company, in 1997 and directed it until 2008.
 In 2018, he established Little Mole and Honey Bear, a publishing house specializing in unique books for children and adults primarily created between 1910 and 1940.